upenn-acg/cis501/lab1/lab1.md

 `rca_testbench.v`.
 A testbench is code that generates test inputs, provides each input to a module being tested (called the UUT/DUT for "unit under test" or "design under test"), and checks that the output is correct.
-Testbench code is purely for simulation, so it can use richer constructs like loops, I/O, etc that cannot synthesize into real hardware.
+Testbench code is purely for simulation, so it can use richer constructs like loops, I/O, etc. that cannot synthesize into real hardware.

-The provided `rca_testbench.v` file tests all possible inputs for each of the modules in `rca.v` -- it is a very thorough testbench, made possible because the UUTs are quite simple.
+The provided `rca_testbench.v` file tests all possible inputs for each of the modules in `rca.v` - it is a very thorough testbench, made possible because the UUTs are quite simple.

-You can run the tests via the command `make test`.
+You can run the tests by cd-ing into the `lab1` directory (where this file is) and running the command `make test`.
 When you run the tests on the initial `rca.v` code, lots of tests will fail.

-One important caveat with tests is that they tell you that something is wrong, but they don't explain why.
+When a test fails, it tells you that something is wrong, but it doesn't explain why.
 Careful testing of each module can be helpful in limiting the amount of code you need to examine: if we had only given tests for the `rca4` module, and it fails a test, you don't immediately know whether the bug is in `rca4` itself or in `fulladder2`, `fulladder`, or `halfadder`.